-While many times we think of “employee” as anyone who does work for someone else, “employee” is actually a legal term that comes with many protections and benefits, including workers’ compensation insurance coverage.
+While many times we think of “employee” as anyone who does work for someone else, “employee” is actually a legal term that comes with many protections and benefits, including unemployment and workers’ compensation insurance coverage.
 Other workers can be classified as an “independent contractor” or “1099 employee” (named for the tax form issued to independent contractors).

 Who is an Employee?

-(B) The service is either outside the usual course of the business, or performed outside of all the places of business of the company.
-In New Jersey, a company that is engaged in the business of doing something can’t hire extra workers as “independent contractors” to do the jobs it usually has people doing anyway, at the locations they usually do them.
-For example, in the case of our earlier package, if the business that hired the courier is a shipping company that routinely ships customers’ packages cross-country, an extra courier hired to do that job would likely be considered an employee.
+(B) The service is either outside the usual course of the business or performed outside of all the places of business of the company.
+In New Jersey, a company that is engaged in the business of doing something can’t hire extra workers as “independent contractors” to do the jobs it usually has people doing anyway at the locations they usually do them.
+For example, in the case of our earlier package, if the business that hired the courier is a shipping company that routinely ships customers’ packages cross-country, an extra courier hired to do that job would likely be considered a temporary employee.
 On the other hand, if the business is a pet store, which primarily conducts business in Basking Ridge but needs to ship a special-order kennel to Los Angeles, it may likely that the courier is appropriately classified as an independent contractor.

 (C) Such individual is customarily engaged in an independently established trade, occupation, profession or business.
 While the first two requirements relate more to the business, this requirement revolves around how the worker performs the service.
-If our courier regularly works transporting packages or goods – perhaps has business cards that say “Mo’s Courier Service,” claims a home-office deduction on his income taxes, engages in marketing, participates in a small business trade organization, and has multiple clients – it will be more likely that he can be properly classified as an independent contractor rather than an employee.
-On the other hand, if the worker’s entire income is provided by regular courier services for one business, it is more likely that he may be appropriately considered an employee of the business.
+If our courier regularly works transporting packages or goods – perhaps has business cards that say “Mo’s Courier Service,” claims a home-office deduction on their income taxes, engages in marketing, participates in a small business trade organization, and has multiple clients – it will be more likely that they can be properly classified as an independent contractor rather than an employee.
+On the other hand, if the worker’s entire income is provided by regular courier services for one business, it is more likely that they may be appropriately considered an employee of the business.